 Motorcycle accident victims can face severe and life-altering injuries.
 The same attributes that make motorcycles fun to ride can expose the rider to more dangers compared to occupants of a passenger vehicle.
 It can be hard to figure out what your rights are after a motorcycle crash.

 If another driver caused your accident, you can pursue compensation from them through a civil lawsuit.
-A motorcycle accident lawyer in Philadelphia will work to secure the compensation you deserve.
-We are ready to provide the guidance you need during this chaotic and painful time.
+A motorcycle accident lawyer in Philadelphia from the Morelli Law Firm will work to secure the compensation you deserve while protecting your rights.

 Damages in a Philadelphia Motorcycle Accident

-Your Philadelphia motorcycle accident attorney will work with you to make sure you keep a complete and accurate record of your expenses.
+Your attorney will work with you to make sure you keep a complete and accurate record of your expenses.
 A few common types of expenses and damages that motorcycle accident victims may request in their claims include:

 - Emergency medical responder fees